nauam/Courses/docs/manual/03-getting-started.md

  _Dashboard_, _Jobs_, _Nodes_, _Commands_, _Activity_, and other pages.
 Project administrators will also be able to access the _Project Settings_ pages menu.

-For those with QW Control administrator access, the System settings can be accessed by clicking the gear icon in the page header.
+For those with Rundeck administrator access, the System settings can be accessed by clicking the gear icon in the page header.

 Finally, the user profile and logout functions are found under the User icon.